jaebungs/MyMy-Cocktails/README.md

 You can search by name, liquor type or both.
 For signed user, you can add the recipe to your bar.
 Built with React, Material-ui, Redux, Express.
+I know it's a big mass...
+I'm going to refactor the code.
+Any feedback is welcome.
+I am still learning.

 ### Learning outcome